Use Final Grade Settings to customize how you calculate and display final grades to students and their parents.

 - Course override column adds an additional blank overall grade column to your gradebook in which you can manually enter an overall score for your students.
 The override column displays to the left of the calculated grade column, and is indicated by the yellow pencil eraser icon.
 Students only see the score you entered in this column and not their calculated scores.
 Entering an override grade is optional; the calculated overall grade displays when you don't enter an override.

-Based on the grade data in the screenshot above, Jordan’s overall grade will display as 92 percent on her grade report.
+Based on the grade data in the screenshot above, Edna's overall grade will display as 94 percent on her grade report.

-Since the instructor has not entered a score for Christina in the override column, her overall grade will display on her grade report as the calculated grade — 85.4 percent.
+Since the instructor has not entered a score for Herbert in the override column, his overall grade will display on his grade report as the calculated grade — 95.66 percent.

 - Total points column adds a column that displays each student's total points earned for the entire marking period.
 The total points possible for the course displays in the column header.
 The Total Points column displays to the right of the calculated grade column.
 This option is useful for university courses that use total points instead of a traditional grade scale, for example, or any gamified class or course, as well.

-Based on the grade data in the screenshot above, Jordan has earned 210 out of a total of 643 possible points.
+Based on the grade data in the screenshot above, Herbert has earned 431.35 out of a total of 460 possible points.

-- Hide overall grades excludes an overall score from student reports and the students' Grades tab in the course.
+- Hide overall grades in student grade report excludes an overall score from student reports and the students' Grades tab in the course.
 This may be a suitable option if your school does not report overall grades for the course across multiple grading periods.

-- Hide grading period grades excludes grading period scores from student reports and the students' Grades tab in the course.
+- Hide grading period grades in student grade report excludes grading period scores from student reports and the students' Grades tab in the course.
 You cannot customize which grading period grades you hide or display.
+Hiding the grading period grade from student reports also hides the category-level grades from the student report.

-- Hide total points achieved excludes total points achieved from student reports and the students' Grades tab in the course.
+- Hide total points achieved in student grade report excludes total points achieved from student reports and the students' Grades tab in the course.

 Why doesn't the Total Points score match my student's grade?

 The points displayed in the Total Points column reflect the total points possible for the course.
 If you have excused a student from an assignment, the Total Points column does not update to reflect the new number of points possible.
-For example, if a course has 200 points available, and you've excused a student from one 50 point assignment, the total points listed in the gradebook and student's grade summary is still 200, not 150.
+For example, if a course has 200 points available, and you've entered the excused exception for a student from one 50 point assignment, the total points listed in the Gradebook and student's grade summary is still 200, not 150.

 However, the student's percentage does update to reflect the excused assignment; in this case, the student is graded on a scale of 150 possible points, not 200.